 The 915 area code covers the entirety of Far West Texas, a region stretching from the U.S.-Mexico border north into sparsely populated ranching and desert territory.
-It is one of the original area codes established in 1947 and, despite Texas’s massive growth, has managed to avoid an overlay for over 75 years.
+It’s one of the original area codes established in 1947 and, despite Texas’s massive growth, has managed to avoid an overlay for over 75 years.
 This longevity speaks to the region’s unique population distribution, which is heavily concentrated in El Paso County.
+The North American Numbering Plan Administration (NANPA) confirms that the 915 area code remains a single overlay-free zone as of April 2026, a testament to its unique demographic and telecommunication demands.
+According to NANPA’s latest utilization reports, the 915 area code still has ample number availability, which is uncommon for original area codes in such a large state.

 Beyond the urban center of El Paso, the 915 area code includes vast, remote areas.
-These are critical for industries like logistics, renewable energy (wind and solar), and national defense, with installations like Fort Bliss being a major economic driver.
+These areas are critical for industries like logistics, renewable energy (wind and solar), and national defense, with installations like Fort Bliss being a major economic driver.
 Understanding this geographic distribution is key to comprehending the region’s telecommunication needs.
-A business call to central El Paso is a different operational reality than one to a remote site in Culberson County.
+A business call to central El Paso operates under different logistical and infrastructural realities than one to a remote site in Culberson County.
+The sheer distances involved necessitate solid and reliable communication infrastructure, which can present challenges in more isolated locations.
+Recent infrastructure investments, particularly in expanding broadband access in rural counties served by 915, aim to bridge this gap, as reported by the Texas Economic Development Corporation in late 2025.

 Which Texas Counties Are Exclusively Served by Area Code 915?